Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Remarks and conclusions

 In this paper, we have developed Lorentz four-vector theorems (Theorem 1 for \emph{column} four-vector and Theorem 2 for \emph{row} four-vector; they are essentially the same) and Lorentz scalar theorem (Theorem 3).
-Based on Theorem 1, we have found that the well-established M\o ller's theorem is flawed, and a corrected version of M\o ller's theorem is provided (see Sec.\,\ref{s3}).
-Based on Theorem 3, we have disproved Weinberg's claim, and obtained a general conclusion for the Lorentz property of a four-vector's time-element space integral (see Sec.\,\ref{s4}).
+Based on Theorem 1, we find that the well-established M\o ller's theorem is fundamentally wrong, and we provided a corrected version of M\o ller's theorem (see Sec.\,\ref{s3}).
+Based on Theorem 3, we disproved Weinberg's claim, and obtained a general conclusion for the Lorentz property of a four-vector's time-element space integral (see Sec.\,\ref{s4}).

 We have shown that the sufficient condition of M\o ller's theorem makes the time-column space integrals of a tensor be time-independent constants; however, it is not a sufficient condition to make the integrals constitute a Lorentz four-vector.
-The corrected M\o ller's theorem has a limited application; especially for an EM stress-energy tensor, the corrected M\o ller's theorem only defines a trivial zero four-vector.
+The corrected M\o ller's theorem has a limited application; especially for Minkowski EM stress--energy tensor, the corrected M\o ller's theorem only defines a trivial zero four-vector.

 We have shown that there are three four-vector theorems: (a) generalized von Laue's theorem; (b) corrected M\o ller's theorem; and (c) Theorem 1.
 The generalized von Laue's theorem, presented in Ref.\,\cite{r6}, has a pre-assumption that tensor $\Theta^{\mu\nu}$ is required to be time-independent $(\partial\Theta^{\mu\nu}/\partial t\equiv 0)$.
 The corrected M\o ller's theorem, provided in the present paper, also has a pre-assumption that tensor $\Theta^{\mu\nu}$ is required to be divergence-less $(\partial_{\nu}\Theta^{\mu\nu}=0)$ and required to satisfy a zero boundary condition ($\Theta^{\mu\nu}=0$ on boundary) but $\Theta^{\mu\nu}$ is allowed to be time-dependent.
 Compared with the generalized von Laue's theorem and corrected M\o ller's theorem, Theorem 1 does not have any pre-assumption, while the three theorems have the same sufficient and necessary condition.
 Thus Theorem 1 has a better adaptability, as shown by a specific example described by Eq.\,(\ref{eq47}) in Sec.\,\ref{s3}.